tiagojsrios/git-prepare-commit-msg-hook/README.md

 2. To make this also working for cloned repositories, you can run a script created by me.
    * Run the script: *./script.sh path/to/your/repositories/folder*

+*Important to refer that, by default, this will only applied to branches that starts either with feature/ or hotfix/.
+If you want to change this behavior, you can change the BRANCH_TYPES variable in the prepare-commit-msg file*.

 # Branch naming convention that I use

 This is important to refer, as it might have impact on the regular expressions written on *prepare-commit-msg* file.
 When I'm creating a branch, I use the following convention: *branch-type/jira-issue_branch-name*, so I use _ (underscore) to separate *jira issue id* from *branch name*.